pocesar/angular-errorlookup/README.md

   function($scope, ErrorLookup) {
     $scope.error = ErrorLookup.error($scope.id, 'user.email');
     // this function changes the internal error array of the current model everytime it's called, plus it returns
-    // the current error collection! (that is, an array of objects)
+    // the current error collection! (that is, an array of objects) So it's a setter AND a getter

     // Get ALL the errors in a group and assign them to the scope
     $scope.errors = ErrorLookup.errors($scope.id);